saleor/saleor-app-offer-pattern/README.md

 - Display store pages with their associated offers
 - Show both base and offer prices for each product
 - Enable direct purchase at the offer price

+## Note

+This repo is a fork of [Saleor App Checkout Prices](https://github.com/saleor/saleor-app-checkout-prices).